HKH515/VLN56/README.md

 ![AddComputer](https://github.com/HKH515/VLN56/blob/qt/Images/Add_Computer.jpg?raw=true)

 To add a computer the user can choose Computer in the dropdown box and then clicks on the Add button at the bottom of the program.
 A new window will appear where the user can input Name, Construction Year, whether is was Built or not, Type, and a short Description, although Description is optional.
 Once completed all the user needs to do is press Add and the computer has been added to the database.
-Note that symbols and numbers will not work in the name feild and symbols or letters will not work in the Construction Year field.
+Note that symbols and numbers will not work in the name field and symbols or letters will not work in the Construction Year field.

 ##Search for Computer: